-Although largely overshadowed by the Supermarine Spitfire, the more numerous Hurricane bore the brunt of the fighting during the Battle and was responsible for shooting down around 60% of enemy aircraft credited to Fighter Command.
+Although largely overshadowed by the Supermarine Spitfire, the more numerous Hurricane bore the brunt of the fighting during the Battle, accounting for 656 enemy aircraft – around 55% credited to Fighter Command.
 The Hurricane was slower than the Spitfire and the Messerschmitt Bf 109 but it could out-turn both aircraft.
 It was also a more stable gun platform and capable of withstanding a tremendous amount of punishment.
 German cannon shells could pass right through the fabric covered fuselage without exploding.
 The relatively simple construction allowed damaged Hurricanes to be quickly repaired and returned to service.
 However, the wooden and fabric fuselage was also more susceptible to catching fire.
 During combat, the unprotected fuel tanks in the wings and forward fuselage could ignite if hit, sending a jet of flame into the cockpit and causing serious burn injuries to the pilot.
 This issue was of such concern to Air Chief Marshall Sir Hugh Dowding that he had Hawker retrofit the tanks with a self-expanding rubber coating called Linatex.

 Despite its vulnerabilities, the Hurricane proved to be an effective bomber destroyer.
 The preferred tactic of Fighter Command was to deploy the Hurricanes against the slower enemy bomber formations whilst the Spitfires attacked the escorting fighters.
 In September 1940, the Hurricane Mk IIA with the more powerful two-stage supercharged Rolls-Royce Merlin XX engine started entering service, although only in small numbers.
 This version was capable of a maximum speed of 342 mph (550 km/h).